 Emergency Information for U.K. Travellers

-If you should encounter problems while travelling, you can contact the British High Commission on 00 230 202 9400 or the police on 00 230 208 1212.
-You can also better prepare yourself for your vacation by referring to the Foreign Office Advice and Tourist Information.
+If you should encounter problems while traveling, you can contact the British High Commission on 00 230 202 9400 or the police on 00 230 208 1212.
+You can also better prepare yourself for your vacation by referring to Foreign Office Advice and Tourist Information.

 Extra Travelling Tips